Pechenux/PFDTaneTestingScripts/README.md

 Create folder good_datasets

-Add datasets to this folder
+Add datasets to this folder.
+All datasets should be in csv format

 Run `python3 generate_config.py`